-Police urgently seeking 62yo man over abduction and violation of 17-year-old girl
+Man, 62, wanted over sexual attack on teenage girl abducted from supermarket carpark

 Police were asking for the public's help to find Robertson and urged anyone who had any information on either of these incidents to come forward.

-"These are very serious crimes and police have a number of officers working on the investigations.
+"These are very serious crimes and Police have a number of officers working on the investigations.
 Our priority is to locate Murray Robertson and to identify the other male involved in the first incident.

 "The victims involved in both matters are understandably traumatised and both police and Auckland Sexual Help are doing everything we can to support them."